MongoDB

 <Accordion title="Authentication failed">

-* If using Atlas, ensure the user was created with the correct privileges under Database Access.
+* For Atlas: confirm the user was created with the correct privileges under Database Access

 </Accordion>

-* Check if CloudThinker IPs are added to your Atlas Network Access list or your firewall.
+* Check that CloudThinker IPs are added to your Atlas Network Access list or your firewall

 </Accordion>